karrick/gohm/README.md

 	uri:             request URI

-In addition, values from HTTP request headers can also be included in the log by prefixing the HTTP header name with "http-", as shown below:
+In addition, values from HTTP request headers can also be included in the log by prefixing the HTTP header name with `http-`.
+In the below example, each log line will start with the value of the HTTP request header `CLIENT-IP`:

      format := "{http-CLIENT-IP} {http-USER} [{end}] \"{method} {uri} {proto}\" {status} {bytes} {duration}"

-The closed over `bitmask` parameter is used to specify which HTTP requests ought to be logged based on the service's HTTP status code for each request.
+The `bitmask` parameter is used to specify which HTTP requests ought to be logged based on the HTTP status code returned by the next `http.Handler`.

 ```Go
 	mux := http.NewServeMux()